Scrum Dynamics 23 - Hiring a Coach for Your Dynamics 365 Scrum Team

-In Scrum Dynamics episode 23, I am joined by co-host Dermot Ryan to discussing when Microsoft Dynamics customers and partners should consider hiring a scrum master or agile coach to their project.
+In Scrum Dynamics episode 23, Neil is joined by co-host Dermot Ryan to discuss when Microsoft Dynamics customers and partners should consider hiring a scrum master or agile coach for their project.

 What is an agile coach and how is this role different from a scrum master?

 A scrum master is a coach for the development team, the product owner and the organisation.
 Dermot reckons a scrum master can coach up to three teams.